-Additional symptoms associated with CRPS may include swelling, skin changes, pain upon touch (allodynia), abnormal hair or nail growth, discoloration, spasms, tremors, stiffness, atrophy, bone and muscle loss, dystonia, and CRPS/RSD can be both debilitating and progressive.
+Additional symptoms associated with CRPS may include swelling, skin changes, pain upon touch (allodynia), abnormal hair or nail growth, discoloration, stiffness, atrophy, bone, tissue, and muscle loss, dystonia, and CRPS/RSD can be both debilitating and progressive.
 CRPS usually affects one or more of the four limbs but the pain can spread to any part of the body including the organs and brain in the later stages.

 Managing CRPS requires patient-centered, interdisciplinary, coordinated care, pain reduction for optimal functioning and quality of life management.
 Treatment may include medications, counseling, specialty referrals, Physical Therapy, Occupational Therapy, interventional procedures, infusions, medical devices, alternative therapies, and more.